renovatebot/renovate/docs/usage/configuration-options.md

 ## aliases

 The `aliases` object is used for configuring registry aliases.
-Currently it is needed/supported for the `helm-requirements` manager only.
+Currently it is needed/supported for the `helm-requirements`, `helmv3` and `helmfile` managers only.

-`helm-requirements` includes this default alias:
+The above managers include this default alias:

 ```json
 {